 Detailed information about assembling a portfolio may be found in The BCG Application Guide.
-The guide describes the work applicants must submit: treatments of two documents, a research report, case study, and kinship-determination project.
+The guide describes the work applicants must submit: treatment of one document, a research report, case study, and kinship-determination project.
 The Guide also provides information about application procedures.
-The 2017 edition of this free publication is the most recent edition available.
+The 2021 edition (revised) of this free publication is the most recent edition available.

 All applications are evaluated for their adherence to genealogical standards for documenting, research, and writing.
 See Genealogy Standards for details of the standards.

 All applications are evaluated using standards-based rubrics.
 To see the rubrics used to evaluate new research-category applications, click here.
 (To see the rubrics used to evaluate renewal research-category applications, click here.)

 The first step in the application process is to submit a preliminary application, available here.
 As noted on the form, your application will be subject to the Guide in effect at the time.

 The Guide also provides detailed information about renewal applications, as well as about applications and renewals for the Certified Genealogist Lecturer (CGL) credential.

 Fees for applications are as follows (all prices in US$):